lifewatch/lwdataexplorer/README.md

 ### Query parameters

-To find more information about the query parameters you have to supply you can check the help page of each function which include some basic examples.
-For example, to see the help page of the function to retrieve data from the European Tracking Network (ETN):
+To find more information about the query parameters you can check the help page of each function which include some basic examples.
+For example, to see the help page of the function that retrieves data from the European Tracking Network (ETN):

 ``` r
 # Open the help page and go over the examples